Cocaine intoxication: Overdose

 Cocaine can be snorted, swallowed, injected, or smoked.
 Most deaths due to cocaine are accidental but may also be the result of body packing or stuffing with rupture in the gastrointestinal tract.
 Use of cocaine causes abnormally fast heart rhythms and a marked elevation of blood pressure (hypertension), which can be life-threatening.
 This can lead to death from acute myocardial infarction, acute respiratory failure (i.e., hypoxemia, with or without hypercapnia), stroke, cerebral hemorrhage, and sudden cardiac arrest.
 Cocaine overdose may result in hyperthermia as stimulation and increased muscular activity cause greater heat production.
 Heat loss is also inhibited by the cocaine-induced vasoconstriction.
 Cocaine and/or associated hyperthermia may cause muscle cell destruction (rhabdomyolysis) and myoglobinuria resulting in kidney failure.
 Individuals with cocaine overdose should be transported immediately to the nearest emergency department, preferably by ambulance in case cardiac arrest occurs en route.
 According to the National Institute on Drug Abuse, approximately 14,600 deaths occurred in the US in 2017 due to an overdose where cocaine was somehow involved in any capacity, defined or undefined.
 Because of the increase in heart rate, cocaine users can be prone to elevated body temperatures, tremors, chest pains, and subject to nausea and vomiting.
 Some psychological symptoms due to an overdose include paranoia, delirium, anxiety as well as panicked feelings.
 Some signs of an overdose of cocaine are difficulty breathing, loss of urine control, bluish color of the skin, loss of awareness or surroundings, and high blood pressure.
-Death can be also be caused from an over intoxication of cocaine, especially if high doses are taken.
+Death can also be caused from an over intoxication of cocaine, especially if high doses are taken.
 Most severe overdoses occur when users combine cocaine with other substances like alcohol or heroin, which increase the effects and heighten the chances of having a dangerous overdose.
 Treating an overdose can be done by bringing back blood flow to the heart, and restoring the body with oxygen rich blood, especially for the brain to reduce the risk of stroke.
 Cocaine overdoses have fluctuated over the years.
 From 2006 to 2010 there has been a decline in the number of reported cases.
-Though, from 2010 to 2015 there has been an increase in the reported cases involving over cocaine Intoxication.
+Though, from 2010 to 2015 there has been an increase in the reported cases involving over cocaine intoxication.
 Males appear to have a much higher chance of overdosing than females.
 The ratio of male to female cocaine overdoses is 3:1.